dwarvesf/playbook/engineering/error.md

 ```

 ## Type of error
-We classify the error into some type:
-- HTTP status error: `0 - 599`
+We classify the error into some - HTTP status error: `0 - 599`
 - Internal error - occur inner system: `1000 - 10.000`
 - Service error - occurs with other services that our system interacts: `10.000 - 20.000`
 - Business error - occur when we process logic: `20.000 - ...`